MicrosoftDocs/winrt-api/windows.storage.provider/istorageproviderknownfoldersyncinfosource.md

     // StorageProviderKnownFolderSyncInfo is considered immutable.
     //
     // A SyncRequested handler must be set on the returned object to be considered valid
-    // and get displayed in File Explorer.
+    // and to be displayed in File Explorer.
     StorageProviderKnownFolderSyncInfo MyKnownFolderInfoSource::GetKnownFolderSyncInfo()
     {
         winrt::StorageProviderKnownFolderSyncInfo info{};